Alleged Kidnapping: Court Denies Wadume, Others Bail - THISDAYLIVE

 The soldiers who were initially charged along with Wadume had their names removed from the charge sheet as defendants by the Office of the Attorney-General of the Federation, which took over the prosecution of the matter from the police.

-Earlier in the proceedings Wednesday, the first prosecution witness, Mr Felix Adolije, who was led in evidence on Monday, was cross examined by the counsel to the defendants.
+Earlier in the proceedings yesterday, the first prosecution witness, Mr. Felix Adolije, who was led in evidence on Monday, was cross-examined by counsel to the defendants.

 The prosecution also called additional two witnesses, who told the court of the role they played in Wadume’s escape from custody.